The Great Summit

 The Great Summit: The Master Takes is a 2001 Blue Note album by Duke Ellington and Louis Armstrong.

-It is a reissue of the two Roulette albums Together For The First Time (track 1–10) and The Great Reunion (track 11–17) from 1961.
+It is a reissue of the two Roulette albums Together For The First Time (tracks 1–10) and The Great Reunion (tracks 11–17) from 1961.
 (These two albums have later resurfaced as a Roulette double-LP entitled The Duke Ellington/Louis Armstrong Years and in 1990 as a remastered CD called Together for the First Time/The Great Reunion.)

 The contents of this album is an all-Ellington program performed by himself and Louis Armstrong & His All-Stars.
 These 17 selections are the entire result of the only studio meeting by Duke Ellington and Louis Armstrong.
-They both lead a small band - Louis Armstrong's All Stars - and play classic compositions by Ellington such as "Mood Indigo" and "Black And Tan Fantasy".
+They both lead a small band - Louis Armstrong's All Stars - and play classic compositions by Ellington such as "Mood Indigo" and "Black and Tan Fantasy".

 The Great Summit: The Master Takes

-All songs composed by Duke Ellington solely (except where otherwise stated).
+All songs composed by Duke Ellington (except where otherwise stated).